gax1985/NSCC/NSCC/Programming I/Oct. 27th - Scope.md

 # Modules and Encapsulation

 It comes from **Object-Oriented Programming**.
-It refers to something that is hidde.
+It refers to something that is hide.
 We need to know how to use it, but we do not need to know how it works under the hood.
 It is like driving a car : you can drive the car, but you do not need to know how the engine works.

 When you consider working with **Functions**, we want it to be used by other programmers as well.
 They need to know how the parameter is passed, but not how it is coded.
 If we have a special script that I do not want to share the part, we can keep it hidden.
 Imagine coming up with a special algorithm and I do not want everyone to know it, we *encapsulate* it.
 We tell everyone : "You can use it, but it is secret!"